Dog & Cat Licensing

 My animal never leaves my house or my yard, why should I register it?
 Pet owners would like to believe that their pet will never get out of the house or out of the yard, even if it is fenced in or they are with it all the time.
 Chances are your pet will wander off at some point in its life.

 What does it cost if I don't license my pet?
-If your pet is picked up and placed in the City's impound facility, you will be charged a $20.00 first offense impound fee and you will also be charged $3.00 for each day your pet is held in impound.
-Second offense fee is $30.00 and third offense fee is $40.00.
-Your pet cannot be released from the impound facility without a license and a penalty will be charged for the late license application.
+If your pet is picked up and placed in the City's impound facility, you will be charged a $50 impound fee and you will also be charged $10 for each day your pet is held in impound.
+Your pet cannot be released from the impound facility without a current license and payment of the impound penalties.

 Reasons to License